ElusAegis/ezkl-ios-port/README.md

 - **Generate Witnesses**: Use `genWitness` to generate a witness for a given neural network and input data.
 - **Generate Proofs**: Use `prove` to generate a ZKP based on the witness and circuit.
 - **Verify Proofs**: Use `verify` to verify the generated proof against the circuit and input.
+- Other functionalities useful with EZKL.

-You can learn more about EZKL and its capabilities at [ezkl.xyz](https://ezkl.xyz).
+You can learn more about EZKL and about other capabilities at [ezkl.xyz](https://ezkl.xyz).

 ---